-As colleges close on-campus dining and housing, legislators are introducing legislation to ensure that students recieve refunds for their room and board expenses.
+As colleges closed on-campus dining and housing, legislators have introduced legislation to ensure that students receive refunds for their room and board expenses.

 - Requires SUNY and CUNY schools to refund students for housing credits and boarding charges used or charged for the period of time when such schools are closed or shut down due to the coronavirus pandemic.
 Pending.

 Emergency Preparedness & Management

-Legislators are also requiring higher education institutions and governing boards to address the emergency situation created by the pandemic.
+Legislators are also requiring higher education institutions and governing boards to create plans and address the emergency created by the pandemic.

 Louisiana SB 481 - Requires postsecondary education management boards to adopt policies to address the negative impacts on postsecondary students, faculty, and other employees by the public health emergency declared by the governor in response to the novel coronavirus, COVID -19.
 Pending.

 Requires public institutions of higher education to submit an outbreak response plan to the Maryland Department of Health on or before August 1 each year, beginning in 2021; requiring a public institution of higher education to implement the outbreak response plan under certain circumstances; requiring the outbreak response plan to include certain processes and the provision of certain staff.
 To Governor.

 Funding & Appropriations